 As a fully fledged member you will have the right to vote on decisions made by the BIF European Confederation (one country, one vote).

 - To join as an Associate member, you will need to be an NGO working in Europe for the well-being of brain injured people and their families.

 - You do not need to be the National NGO within your country.

 Asssociate members do not have the right to vote on decisions made by BIF, but will be able to speak before the Assembly with the consent of the President.

 If you wish your association to become a member of BIF, please get in touch via our contact page.
-Requests to become a member in either category will then be addressed by the Administrative Council and we will contact you if your application is successful.
+Requests to become a member will be directed to the BIF Secretariat who will take you through the application process.

 *National Non-Governmental Organisation: If you are unsure regarding the status of your organisation and if it is the National NGO for your country, get in touch and we will assist you with your membership.